Why New Hardware Startups Fail and How to Make Sure Yours Doesn’t

-This is one of the biggest challenges with hardware.
-You need sales feedback as soon as possible, yet it takes considerable time and money to get a product ready to sell.
-It really is a catch-22 situation.
+This is one of the biggest challenges with hardware products.
+You need sales feedback as soon as possible, yet it takes considerable time and money to get a hardware product ready to sell.
+It’s a catch-22 situation.

 My favorite solution is crowdfunding where you can get people to “vote” for your product using actual money before you have it ready for market.
 However, you still need to do considerable work on your product before you’ll be ready for a crowdfunding campaign.

-Stop what you’re doing and begin building an online community around your product right now!
-This allows you to grow your community slowly in the background while you develop your product.
+Stop what you’re doing and begin building an online audience around your product right now!
+This allows you to grow your audience slowly in the background while you develop your product.

 “A maker, a hacker, and a hustler”